Atsushi Tajima has been a member of the Geneseo faculty since 2007.

 His recent research appears in Journal of Magazines and New Media Research, Inter-Asia Cultural Studies, Newspaper Research Journal, Communication and Critical/Cultural Studies, Journal of Religion and Popular Culture, and Feminist Media Studies.

-This course is designed to survey mass communication in both historical and contemporary contexts.
-Students are introduced to the broad function of mass media, as well as the specific function of each medium.
-The roles of technology and the impact of mass communication on society and individuals are also explored.
+This course covers mass communication in both historical and contemporary contexts.
+Students are introduced to the broad sociocultural function of mass media, as well as the specific function of each medium.
+The course explores roles of mass communication in terms of the societal impact, technology, and the effects on individuals.